 Rajesh has also developed models promoting community and environmental regeneration programmes.
 He is the founding director of "HIC" a Community Centred NGO based in Cameroon and Human Energy (Uganda) Ltd which promoted tree plantations.

 Rajesh was an executive director of an AIM listed company in which he took charge of investments into the renewable energy sector.
+This has given him an insight into business and organisational structures which he uses when advising businesses and/or applications involving an understanding of business.

 Rajesh was a contributor to the 1998 edition of the JCWI Handbook on Immigration and Asylum Law.